Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 It is easy to slide into negative thinking where you obsess about what you want to avoid.

-Think about what you can add to enrich your life, instead of just cutting what’s inflammatory or bad for you.
+Instead, think about what you can add to enrich your life, instead of just cutting what’s inflammatory or challenging for you.

-With healthy food, I want you to think about how you eat as more than weight loss or weight gain.
+With healthy food, we want you to think about how you eat as more than weight loss or weight gain.

 Think about how you can nourish your body with the most nutrient packed healthy diet.

-Think about filling your plate with a high-quality diet, full of whole foods like veggies and clean protein.
+Think about filling your plate with high-quality, whole foods like veggies and clean protein.

-One of my clients shared with me that her past new year’s resolution was to eat a fresh herb once a day.
+A client shared with us that her past New Year’s resolution was to eat a fresh herb once a day.

 What a tiny, yet doable idea!
 Herbs are so nutrient dense and can support mast cells!

-Aside from food, I want to share some ideas about what else you can add to your routines for a healthier lifestyle.
-These are realistic goals and are targeted to help those with Mast Cell Activation Syndrome.
+Aside from food, we want to share some ideas about what else you can add to your routines for a healthier lifestyle.
+These are realistic goals targeted to help those with MCAS.

-But before that, I want to talk about cravings.
+But before that, we want to talk about cravings.

 The best solution for this is working with a healthcare provider who can do individualized testing for you to find out what you might be missing.

-Hopefully, they can help you get as much nutritional variety as possible and address your root causes.
+Hopefully, a good practitioner can help you get as much nutritional variety as possible and address your root causes.

-This upcoming year, I want you to think about what foods and other habits you can add to enrich your health.
+This upcoming year, think about what foods and other habits you can add to support your health.
+Not just what you need to remove or avoid.

-If it starts to feel like a burden, you may be trying to do too much.
+Note: If your new habits start to feel like a burden, you’re probably trying to do too much.

-Let’s start with some of my favorite health goals that are good for your mental health and nervous system.
+Let’s start with some of our favorite health goals for supporting your mental health and nervous system.

 Learn all about the benefits of forest bathing here.

-It’s an easy way to get started and it’s free!
+It’s another easy way to get started and it’s free!

 If you’re in a colder climate, here are some tips on getting morning sunlight.

-While being in nature is best, it’s still good to get outside every day, even if it’s in your neighborhood.
+It’s good to get outside every day, even if it’s just in your neighborhood or yard.

-If you want to take your healthy new year’s resolutions to the next level, here are some tools that can aid you.
+And if you want to take your healthy New Year’s resolutions to the next level, here are some tools that can help you do that.

 You might be ready for Epsom salt baths if you have done nervous system stabilization and are on mast cell supports.